Isengard: Construction

 The Númenóreans in exile built Isengard in the Second Age as a walled circular enclosure, with the tower of Orthanc at its centre.
 It lay just outside the north-western corner of Rohan, guarding the Fords of Isen from enemy incursions into Calenardhon together with the fortress of Aglarond to its south.

 The river Isen or Angren began on Methedras, the southernmost peak of the Misty Mountains.
 Methedras stood behind Isengard, forming its northern wall.
-The rest of its perimeter consisted of a large wall, the Ring of Isengard, breached only by the inflow of the river at the north-east through a portcullis, and the gate of Isengard at the south, at both shores of the river.
+The rest of its perimeter consisted of a large wall, the Ring of Isengard, breached only by the inflow of the river at the north-east through a portcullis, and the gate of Isengard at the south, on the river.
 For most of its history, Isengard was a green and pleasant place, with many fruiting trees.

 Orthanc was built towards the end of the Second Age by men of Gondor from four many-sided columns of rock joined by an unknown process and then hardened.
 No known weapon could harm it.
 Orthanc rose to more than 500 ft above the plain of Isengard, and ended in four sharp peaks.
 Its only entrance was at the top of a high stair, and above that was a small window and balcony.
 It housed one of the palantírs of the South Kingdom, and was guarded by a warden.